The Worst Trades Of All Time

 In 1994, Robert Citron was Treasurer-Tax Collector and the only Democrat to hold office in Orange County, California.
 Through a series of highly-levered deals that included repo agreements and floating rate notes, Citron was able to at one point achieve leverage of 292%.
 The funds he managed were worth around $8 billion and if interest rates went up, he stood to lose big time due to his collateral which consisted almost primarily of US Treasury bonds.

 Well guess what?
-Interest rates rose and as a result, Orange County lost a boatload of money.
+Interest rates rose and as a result, Citron lost Orange County lost a boatload of money.
 From Wikipedia:

 'The county's finances were not suspect until February 1994.
 The Federal Reserve Bank began to raise US interest rates, causing many securities in Orange County's investment pools to fall in value.
 As a result, dealers were requesting extra margin payments from Orange County.
 These extra margin payments were funded in part by another bond issue made by Orange County; the size of that bond issue was $600 million.
 However, this fix proved to be only temporary.
 In December 1994, Credit Suisse First Boston (CSFB) realised what was going on and blocked the 'rolling over' of $1.25 billion in repos ('rollover' essentially means issuing of another repo when the previous one ends, but, at the new prevailing interest rate).